Null53c/hooking-tutorial/README.md

 hp -= 15;
 }
 ```
-it gets called every time you get damaged in the game (e.g. shot).
+It gets called every time you get damaged in the game (e.g. shot).
 If you hook this function, the game will still be able to call ReduceHP() but instead of their legitimate function, the call will be redirected to your function (thats why it only works on internal hacks, since you have to use gamefunctions).
 If you hook this function, you could rewrite it like this
 ```c